-The loss of a family member, loved one, friend is a difficult time.
+We understand the loss of a family member, loved one, or friend is a difficult time.

 This list of Questions and Answers serves as a guide to some of the practical aspects of arranging Worship Service(s) at Saint Patrick’s after someone dies.

 What should I do if someone dies and I want the person to be buried from Saint Patrick’s Church?

 Call (405) 512-7726.
 This is the Saint Patrick’s Emergency phone number in case of parishioner death or anointing of the sick.

 Who may be buried from or by Saint Patrick’s Church?

 Anyone may be buried.
 Usually the person is connected to the parish through parish membership or a friend or family member who is a parishioner.